About the Mental Health Court

 Parties to the proceedings

-The parties involved in a Mental Health Court hearing include:
+The usual parties involved in a Mental Health Court hearing are:

-• the Director of Public Prosecutions (represents the community of Queensland in criminal proceedings)
+• the Director of Public Prosecutions (who prosecutes on behalf of the Crown in criminal proceedings)

 Victims of crime and their families or associates are not parties to the proceedings.
 However victims or ‘concerned persons’ can make written submissions to the court through a party to the proceedings.

-For appeals from the Mental Health Review Tribunal, the parties include the patient, the Office of the Chief Psychiatrist, and, for forensic patients, the Attorney-General.
+For appeals from the Mental Health Review Tribunal, the parties include the patient, the Chief Psychiatrist, and, for forensic patients, the Attorney-General.

 Material the court can consider

-• submissions from the Director of Public Prosecutions, the Office of the Chief Psychiatrist, and the alleged offender’s legal team.
+• submissions from the Director of Public Prosecutions, the Office of the Chief Psychiatrist, and the defendant or their legal representative.

 Examination orders

-The Mental Health Court has the power to make an examination order, which orders a defendant to undergo an examination by nominated a clinician or health practitioner.
-This may happen if existing reports do not address certain issues.
+The Mental Health Court has the power to make an examination order, which requires a defendant to submit to an examination by an independent expert.

-The court can also admit defendants to an authorised mental health facility for the examination if needed.
+The court can order that a defendant be admitted to an authorised mental health facility (such as a hospital) for the examination if needed.

 Inquiries into detention